Run a ScalarDL Application Through ScalarDL Ledger

 For details on how to locally start up Ledger by using Docker Compose, see Start up ScalarDL with your preferred database.
 For how to start up Ledger in local or cloud-based Kubernetes environments, see Deploy ScalarDL in your local Kubernetes environment or Deploy ScalarDL in a cloud-based Kubernetes environment, respectively.

-If you need to run ScalarDL commands, you need to download the Client SDK.
-For instructions, see Download the Client SDK.
+When you set up Ledger clients, you need to run the client commands, which are included in the Client SDK.
+To get the Client SDK, see Download the Client SDK.

-You can also register certificates and secrets by using ClientService in the ScalarDL Java Client SDK.
+You can also bootstrap by using ClientService in the ScalarDL Java Client SDK.

-You can register contracts with Ledger by using the following command.
-For details about the command, see the ScalarDL Client Command Reference.
+You can register contracts by using the register-contract command.

 scalardl register-contract --properties <CLIENT_PROPERTIES_FILE> --contract-id <CONTRACT_ID> --contract-binary-name <CONTRACT_BINARY_NAME> --contract-class-file <CONTRACT_CLASS_FILE>

-You can register functions with Ledger by using the following command.
-For details about the command, see the ScalarDL Client Command Reference.
+You can register functions by using the register-function command.

 scalardl register-function --properties <CLIENT_PROPERTIES_FILE> --function-id <FUNCTION_ID> --function-binary-name <FUNCTION_BINARY_NAME> --function-class-file <FUNCTION_CLASS_FILE>

-You can also register contracts and functions with Ledger by using ClientService in the ScalarDL Java Client SDK.
+You can also register contracts and functions by using ClientService in the ScalarDL Java Client SDK.

 Run your application

-Now that you have registered contracts and functions from a client, you can now run your application that integrates ScalarDL.
+Now that you have registered the necessary identities and contracts, you can run your application that integrates ScalarDL.